jacobdmn/Join-My-GYM-template/README.md

 # Join-My-GYM-template
-a landing page for gym businesses, feel free to use it for you own purposes
+a landing page for gym businesses, feel free to use it for your own purposes

 # [click to view live](join-my-gym.netlify.app)